New Student Orientation

 All incoming freshmen and most transfer students are required to take the Math Placement Exam and a Foreign Language Placement Exam.
 You must take the online math and language exams before arriving to New Student Orientation.
 We currently provide testing in Chinese, French, German, Italian, Japanese, Latin, Hebrew, and Spanish.
 You may take more than one language exam, but cannot take the same one more than once.
 If the language you need to take is not offered, your advisor can provide information regarding the FLPE.

 Transfer students who have IU Bloomington credit for certain levels of classes may be exempt from one or both of the required exams.
-You’ll receive information about exemptions when you make your reservation for New Student Orientation.
 You will want to check your Transfer Credit Report prior to orientation to determine what IUB credits you have earned with your previous course work.
 You can find more information about IU's Credit Transfer Service on the IU Office of Admissions website.

 Your orientation reservation materials and confirmations will include details about testing options and requirements.
 University Division has more information about IU placement exams.